entice/entice/server.md

 ```
 add
 - entity          // the entity by id
-- attributes      // the entities attributes (need not be complete, sometimes you need to join other topics)
+- attributes      // the entities attributes (currently will include name, position and appearance)
 ```

 ```